 I am a postdoctoral researcher in the Department of Political Science and International Relations at the University of Geneva, Switzerland.
-I work with Simone Dietrich on a project assessing the creation, evolution, and diffusion of norms in international development and aid giving — with particular focus on the role of the donor peer review tool of the OECD Development Assistance Committee.
+I work with Simone Dietrich on a Swiss NSF-funded project assessing the creation, evolution, and diffusion of norms in international development and aid giving — with particular focus on the role of the donor peer review tool of the OECD Development Assistance Committee and on the text analysis of its documents.

 I received my Ph.D. from the Department of Political Science at the University of Illinois at Urbana-Champaign in December 2020.
 My research has been published in The Review of International Organizations and World Development.
 You can find a copy of my CV here.